ClearGDPR/ClearGDPR/README.md

 ## Introduction

+ClearGDPR is a backend framework that allows web applications to comply with the new **General Data Protection Regulation - GDPR**.
+ClearGDPR focuses on data privacy, transparency, integrity and availability for the users of a web application, and applies Blockchain technology to achieve those at a high level.
+ClearGDPR was built on top of Quorum, a Blockchain that extends Ethereum and is focused in privacy.
+In ClearGDPR, Blockchain technology is used as an immutable audit log.
-ClearGDPR offers front-end SDK and HTTP API to allow your website to manage user personal data according to the GDPR articles.
-Blockchain technology is used as an immutable audit log.
+ClearGDPR offers a front-end SDK and an HTTP API in order to allow your web application to manage personal user data according to the GDPR articles.

-ClearGDPR can be implemented by 2 different ways:
+ClearGDPR can be implemented in 2 different ways:
 - ElementSDK (set of ReactJS component - recommended - easiest).
 - API (HTTP API).
+There's a Postman collection to facilitate the initial interaction with the HTTP API.

+Finally, ClearGDPR is a containerized solution, applying Docker containers, images, services, volumes and networks.

 # Table of contents